A Lagged Particle Filter for Stable Filtering of certain High-Dimensional State-Space Models: Introduction

 The starting point of this work is the series of the dimension stability results for SMC samplers \cite{delm:06b} that were obtained in \cite{beskos,beskos1}.
-These results deal with static\footnote{Note that in contrast the filtering problem is inherently dynamic.}, i.i.d.~target sampling problems and show it is possible to obtain algorithms that scale polynomially in the dimension of the problem and enjoy some type of stability with dimension.
-The results of this type have been utilized in the approaches of \cite{cotter,llopis}, that used a tempering approach to stabilise the weights between two successive observations and inserted a SMC sampler in-between data updates of an ordinary SMC filtering algorithm (see also \cite{godsill}).
+These results deal with static\footnote{Note that in contrast the filtering problem is inherently dynamic.}, i.i.d.~target sampling problems (i.i.d. here refers to the state coordinates) and show it is possible to obtain algorithms that scale polynomially in the dimension of the problem and enjoy some type of stability with dimension.
+The results of this type have been utilized in the approaches of \cite{cotter,llopis}, that used a tempering approach to stabilize the weights between two successive observations and inserted a SMC sampler in-between data updates of an ordinary SMC filtering algorithm (see also \cite{godsill}).
 The observation in our article is that whilst empirically such approaches may work well when estimating $\pi_{(n)}$, they do not provide a fully satisfying solution, because these methods can exhibit the well-known path degeneracy issue for SMC methods.
 This is caused by the successive resampling steps and can be briefly described as a lack in diversity in the particles approximating $\pi_n(x_{1:n})$ for times $p<n - C N\log N$ with $C>0$ being some model specific constant; see \cite{path_storage,kantas1} for details.
 Using tempering adds additional resampling steps and as a result tempering-based methods suitable for high dimensions will suffer from path degeneracy.
-When sticking to estimation of $\pi_{(n)}$, path degeneracy is not usually an issue, but in our high-dimensional setup it prevents extending any type of stability result of the type in \cite{beskos,beskos1}, with such an extension making up in fact one of the important contributions of the current paper.
 One potential remedy would be to design updates of the entire path, but this is not practical for online algorithms (with fixed computational cost per time).
+However, when this latter strategy is not adopted, we do not believe that it is possible to prove that the algorithm is provably stable as the dimension grows (in fact, we would conjecture that it \emph{collapses}) and this has lead us to our current work.